Punktum-dk/epp-service-specification/README.md

 <a id="encoding-and-idn-domains"></a>
 ### Encoding and IDN domains

-The Danish registry supports IDN domain names and the EPP commands support Punycode notation for this in requests.
-We do however not support Punycode notation in responses at this time.
+DK Hostmaster supports IDN domain names and the EPP commands support Punycode notation for this in requests.
+DK Hostmaster does not support Punycode notation in responses at this time.

+For details on supported characters, please see: [the DK Hostmaster Name Service specification][DKHMDNSSPEC].

+<a id="disclosure-of-client-id"></a>
+### Disclosure of Client ID

+As specified in [RFC:5731], [RFC:5732] and [RFC:5733] the info commands all display a reference sponsoring entity.

+The same scheme will be implemented in RP and the end-user self-service portal (SB) the data presentation is consistent across all portals.

+The public facing interface is expected to present the registrar relation as well.
+Meaning that the information on registrar relation will be made available in:

+- in WHOIS, see [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
+- on www.dk-hostmaster.dk, see - [DK Hostmaster RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]

+<a id="unsupported-domain-status-codes"></a>
+### Unsupported Domain Status Codes

+Several of the domain status codes described in [RFC:5731] and the [ICANN status code description][ICANN] are not supported.

+All of the `client*` status codes are note supported:

+- `clientDeleteProhibited`
+- `clientHold`
+- `clientRenewProhibited`
+- `clientTransferProhibited`
+- `clientUpdateProhibited`

+The administrative models does not support user enforced restraints.

+- `addPeriod`
+- `autoRenewPeriod`
+- `renewPeriod`
+- `transferPeriod`

+Are all ICANN statuses and are not regarded as standard and they do not map to business rules used in the DK Hostmaster registry system, based on the descriptions in the [ICANN status code description][ICANN].

+- `pendingRenew`
+- `pendingRestore`
+- `pendingTransfer`

+The operations for renew, restore and transfer are instantaneous and the listed pending-states do therefor not map to business processes used in the DK Hostmaster registry system.

+- `inactive`

+This state is unsupported, since domain names in the DK Hostmaster registry **must** have associated name servers.

+The [domain status codes listing](#domain-status-codes) holds a complete listing of all the status codes.

+<a id="unsupported-contact-status-codes"></a>
+### Unsupported Contact Status Codes

+Several of the host status codes described in [RFC:5733] are not supported.

+All of the `client*` status codes are note supported:

+- `clientDeleteProhibited`
+- `clientUpdateProhibited`
+- `clientTransferProhibited`

+The administrative models does not support user enforced restraints.

+- `pendingCreate`
+- `pendingDelete`
+- `pendingTransfer`

+The operations for renew, restore and transfer are instantaneous and the listed pending-states do therefor not map to business processes used in the DK Hostmaster registry system.

+<a id="unsupported-host-status-codes"></a>
+### Unsupported Host Status Codes

+Several of the host status codes described in [RFC:5732] are not supported.

+All of the `client*` status codes are note supported:

+- `clientDeleteProhibited`
+- `clientUpdateProhibited`

+The administrative models does not support user enforced restraints.

+- `pendingTransfer`

+The operations for transfer are instantaneous and the listed `pendingTransfer` do therefor not map to business processes used in the DK Hostmaster registry system.

 <a id="supported-object-transform-and-query-commands"></a>
 ## Supported Object Transform and Query Commands

-The following describes the currently supported EPP commands.
+The following section describes the currently supported EPP commands.
 As mentioned previously, some of the commands have been extended beyond the basic capabilities of EPP.
-These minor extensions are described separately under each command and are included in the [XSD files][XSD Files] listed in the Resources chapter.
+These extensions are described separately under each command and are included in the [DKHMXSD][DKHMXSD] listed in the [Resources](#resources) chapter.

+The supported commands are:

+- `hello`
+- `login`, including change password
+- `logout`
+- `create` (contact/domain/host)
+- `check` (contact/domain/host)
+- `info` (contact/domain/host)
+- `update` (contact/domain/host)
+- `renew` (domain)
+- `transfer` (domain)
+- `delete` (host/domain)
+- `poll`, including acknowledgement of messages
+- `balance` command extension
+- `restore` extension to update domain command

-Commands that have not been extended are not described in much detail, please refer to the general EPP documentation from IETF (see: the RFCs listed in References).
+Commands that have not been extended are not described in much detail, please refer to the general EPP documentation from IETF (see: the RFCs listed in [References](#references)).

 <a id="hello-and-greeting"></a>
 ### hello and greeting

-This part of the EPP protocol is described in [RFC 5730][RFC5730].
+This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.
-For a more detailed explanation of the data collection policy announced via the greeting, please see the Data Collection Policy chapter.
+For a more detailed explanation of the data collection policy announced via the greeting, please see the [Data Collection Policy](#data-collection-policy) chapter.

-As announced in the greeting, the following objects are available:
+As announced in the [greeting](#greeting), the following objects are available:

-- Host
-- Domain
-- Contact
+- `Host`, see also the chapter on [Host assets](#host)
+- `Domain`, see also the chapter on [Domain assets](#domain)
+- `Contact`, see also the chapter on [Contact assets](#contact)

 With regard to extensions, the following are available:

-- [secDNS-1.1][XSD Files]
+- [secDNS-1.1][DKHMXSD]
-- [dkhm-3.0][XSD Files]
+- [dkhm-4.3][DKHMXSD]

-Please see the greeting response included in the [appendices](greeting) for illustration of the actual announcement.
+Please see the greeting response included in the [appendices](#greeting) for illustration of the actual announcement.

 <a id="login"></a>
 ### login

-This part of the EPP protocol is described in [RFC 5730][RFC5730].
+This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.

 The login uses the general Authentication Authorization and Access (AAA) framework in DK Hostmaster.
 This mean that in addition to the validation of username and password specified as part of the login request, an attempt is made to authorize the authenticated user for access to the actual EPP service and subsequent operations.